 Can’t make it to a golf course, but still want to work on your game?
 No problem!
 If you have a yard or some open space outside, here are some helpful ways that you can put some work into your golf game from home:

-- Use a Short Club: Using a short iron or wedge will help you get that backspin since getting a lot of height is difficult for many beginners.
+- Use a Short Club: Using a short iron or wedge will help you get that backspin on the ball since getting a lot of height on the ball is difficult for many beginners.

 - Practice Hitting Down: Position the ball more towards the back of your foot rather than in the center of your stance.
-This will force you to hit down, creating backspin.
+This will force you to hit down on the ball, creating backspin.

-- Hit Into the Wind: Hitting into the wind will allow it to travel higher and have more backspin.
+- Hit Into the Wind: Hitting into the wind will allow the ball to travel higher and have more backspin.

 Get a Practice Mat From Rawhide Golf Ball Co.

 To help improve your game at home or anywhere, get a quality golf mat from Rawhide Golf Ball Co.
 Contact us today to find out more about the deals that we have to offer.